OlliMeeco/meecodocs/guides/on-sharing-and-client-tasks.md

 ## Share Acceptance

 When creating a share there is an option to set whether acceptance of the terms and share is required, the settings allowed are `acceptance_required` and `acceptance_not_required`.
 Before the recipient of the share can view the data they must explicitly accept the share and it's terms via a second API call.
+For convenience when using the cli we have automatically set this feild to `acceptance_required` when any terms are specified.

 ## Sharing Mode

 When a user shares an item with another user there is an option to allow or dis-allow sharing of that item with another person, this is called the "sharing mode".
-The sharing mode currently has two options available on it, either `owner` or `everyone`.
+The sharing mode currently has two options available on it, either `owner` or `anyone`.
 The `owner` sharing mode means the share can not be on-shared to another user.
 The `anyone` option means that the item can be on-shared to anyone.
 While the system will allow any on-sharing to happen when the sharing mode is set to `anyone` it is also important to check the `terms` that have set on the share.
+For convenience in the cli we have added the flag `--onshare` which will set the `sharing_mode` to `anyone` if it is present and set it to `owner` if it is not present.

 ## Client Tasks